 Bill to regularise unauthorised colonies brought with ill-intention of wooing voters: AAP

-The AAP on Thursday questioned BJP's motive behind introducing a bill to regularise unauthorised colonies in Delhi ahead of assembly elections due early next year and alleged that the proposed legislation was brought with the "ill-intention" of wooing people living in such areas.

-Giving the slogan - 'Jhase mein nahi aayenge Kejriwal ko jeetayenge' (Will not come tricked, will make Kejriwal win), AAP spokesperson Raghav Chadha questioned the BJP's intentions on bringing the bill just before the assembly elections.
+The AAP questioned the BJP's motive behind introducing a bill in Parliament to regularise the unauthorised colonies of Delhi on Thursday, ahead of the Assembly polls due early next year, and alleged that the proposed legislation was a "lollypop" brought with the "ill-intention" of wooing the people living in such areas.
+Giving the slogan "jhasein mein nahi aayenge, Kejriwal ko jeetayenge" (will not be fooled, will make Kejriwal win), Aam Aadmi Party (AAP) spokesperson Raghav Chadha questioned the intentions of the Bharatiya Janata Party (BJP) in bringing the bill just before the Assembly election.

-"The Centre was sitting on the bill for the past four years even when we completed all formalities from our side (Delhi government) years ago and woke up right before the polls," he told reporters.
+"The Centre was sitting on the bill for four years, even when we had completed all the formalities from our (Delhi government's) side years ago, and woke up right before the polls," he told reporters here.
+Chadha said the bill was just a "pre-poll lollypop" without any substance.

+"Giving registry to only 100 people out of 40 lakh residents is a betrayal by the BJP," he said.
+Taking a jibe at the bill presented in the Lok Sabha on Thursday, Chadha claimed that this was an "eyewash exercise" by the BJP-led Centre to provide a "lollypop to a select 100 residents of the unauthorised colonies with the hope of acquiring the votes of 40 lakh residents".

+The AAP leader posed five questions to the saffron party.
+"My first question is why no action was taken on the matter, even though the Arvind Kejriwal government had sent the proposal four years ago in November 2015?," he asked.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)